Disenfranchised grief: Responses

 There are many models for dealing with grief.
 The Kübler-Ross model describes grieving in five steps or stages: denial, anger, bargaining, depression, and acceptance (Kübler-Ross, 1969).
-In other words, in order to begin grieving one must first endorse the loss, and then express emotion.
+In other words, in order to begin grieving, one must first endorse the loss, and then express emotion.
 The griever must then accept the loss and adjust to the change the death or loss caused in his or her life (Cordaro, 2012).
 Over the years, however, how grief is conceptualized has moved away from predictable stages that lead to 'recovery' or 'closure', towards an understanding of grief that addresses the complexity and diversity of the grieving experience (Australian Psychological Society, 2016).
 Models such as Worden's tasks of grief (2008) and the dual-process model (Stroebe and Schutt, 1999) offer frameworks for dealing with grief in a way that enhances the self awareness of the grieving person (Australian Psychological Society, 2016).

 Disenfranchised grief presents some complications that are not always present in other grieving processes.
 First, there are usually intensified reactions to death or loss.
-For example, the griever may become more depressed or angry due to not being able to fully express his or her grief.
+For example, the griever may become more depressed or angry due to not being able to fully express their grief.
 Secondly, disenfranchised grief means society does not recognize the death or loss; therefore, the griever does not receive strong social support and may be isolated.
 As disenfranchised grief is not legitimized by others, the bereaved person may be denied access to rituals, ceremonies, or the right to express their thoughts and emotions (McKissock & McKissock, 1998).
 When supporting someone through disenfranchised grief it is important to acknowledge and validate their loss and grief (McKissock & McKissock, 1998).